The Complexity of Resilience Problems via Valued Constraint Satisfaction: Introduction

 \paragraph{Related Work.} The study of resilience problems was initiated in \cite{Resilience} under set semantics.
 The authors study the class of self-join-free conjunctive queries, i.e., queries in which each relation symbol occurs at most once, and obtain a P versus NP-complete dichotomy for this class.
-In a subsequent paper \cite{NewResilience}, several results are obtained for conjunctive queries with self-joins of a specific form, while the authors also state a few open problems of similar nature that cannot be handled by their methods.
-In the latest article \cite{LatestResilience}, Gatterbauer and Makhija present a unified approach to resilience problems based on integer linear programming that works also for queries with self-joins, both under bag semantics and under set semantics.
+In a subsequent article~\cite{NewResilience}, several results are obtained for conjunctive queries with self-joins of a specific form, while the authors also state a few open problems of similar nature that cannot be handled by their methods.
+In the subsequent \cite{LatestResilience}, Gatterbauer and Makhija present a unified approach to resilience problems based on integer linear programming that works also for queries with self-joins, both under bag semantics and under set semantics.
 The new complexity results in \cite{LatestResilience} again concern self-join-free queries.
 Our approach is independent from self-joins and hence allows to study conjunctive queries that were difficult to treat before.
+In the very recent article \cite{amarilli2024resilienceregularpathqueries}, Amarilli et al.\ study the resilience of (one-way) regular path queries under set and bag semantics.
+They identify several tractable classes and several intractable classes, but a full classification remains open.

 We stress that VCSPs of countable valued structures with an oligomorphic automorphism group greatly surpass resilience problems.
-For example, many problems in the recently very active area of graph separation problems \cite{KPW22,KKPW21} such as \emph{directed feedback edge set problem} and \emph{directed symmetric multicut problem} can be formulated as VCSPs of appropriate countable valued structures with an oligomorphic automorphism group.
+For example, many problems in the recently very active area of graph separation problems \cite{KPW22,KKPW21} such as \emph{(weighted) directed feedback arc set problem} and \emph{directed symmetric multicut problem} can be formulated as VCSPs of appropriate countable valued structures with an oligomorphic automorphism group.
 Several of these problems such as the \emph{multicut problem} and the \emph{coupled min cut problem} can even be formulated as VCSPs over finite domains.